-Our own brands—Atmos&Here, Spurr, Staple Superior, Double Oak Mills, H-Wood and Dazie — are produced in 52 independent supplying factories in China (52), India (5), Bangladesh (3) and Australia (1) with over 12,000 people employed in those locations, 57% of which are female.
+Our own brands—Atmos&Here, Spurr, Staple Superior, Double Oak Mills, Dazie and Locale — are produced in 61 independent supplying factories in China (52), India (5), Bangladesh (3) and Australia (1) with over 12,000 people employed in those locations, 57% of which are female.
 A list of all THE ICONIC's final stage factories is updated on a monthly basis and can be found here.
 Subcontracting from these facilities is not permitted without prior approval as a part of the Purchase Order Terms stated in THE ICONIC’s contract with the supplier who must commit to ensuring production takes place in the nominated approved factory.
 THE ICONIC has regular checks in place to identify unapproved subcontractors and whenever identified they are also audited.
 Suppliers who are found to be undertaking in unapproved subcontracting are issued with contract breach notices, and repeated violations can result in contract termination.
 We hold regular third-party audits covering areas of our Code of Conduct with our first tier supplying factories, which all involve interviews with production workers.
 At least 25% of these interviews are conducted on a semi-unannounced or unannounced basis.
 These audits enable us to track the use of migrant, temporary and agency workers, and to gain visibility of the worker training programs and grievance mechanisms that exist in these factories.
 All factories must undergo a full audit every 24 months, with follow-up third party audits in between to verify that any issues uncovered have been rectified, ensuring all factories working with THE ICONIC show continuous commitment to meeting our standards.